teemods/ddnet-skeleton/README.md

 ## License

-DDNet-Skeleton is an open-sourced software licensed under the licenses at [licenses.txt](licenses.txt).
+DDNet-Skeleton is an open-sourced software licensed under the license at [license.txt](license.txt).